+Broadly speaking, GWAS aim to discover genetic variations that are linked to traits or diseases of interested, by testing for associations between the subjects' genetic compositions and their phenotypes \cite{bush2012genome}.
 In a typical GWAS with a case-control design, a total of $n$ subjects are recruited, consisting of $n_1$ subjects possessing a defined trait, and $n_2$ subjects without the trait serving as controls.
-The genetic compositions of the subjects are then examined for variations known as single-nucleotide polymorphisms (SNPs) at an array of $p$ genomic marker locations, and compared between the case and the control group.
+The genetic compositions of the subjects are then examined for variations known as single-nucleotide polymorphisms (SNPs) at an array of $p$ genomic locations, and compared between the case and the control group.

 Focusing on one specific genomic location, the counts of observed genotypes, if two variants are present, can be tabulated as follows.

 Researchers test for associations between the genotypes and phenotypes using, for example, the Pearson chi-square test with statistic